-Insert the cables plug of the TIG torch into the "-" socket on the front panel of the machine and tighten clockwise.
+Insert the power cable dinse adapter plug of the TIG torch into the "-" socket on the front panel of the machine and tighten clockwise.

 Connect the gas quick connector into the outlet on the machine front.

 Connect the torch switch plug into the socket on the front panel.
-Example shown below: